-Set in a dreary urban landscape of an anonymous Canadian city, LOVE AND HUMAN REMAINS is a dark comedy about a group of twentysomethings looking for love and meaning in the '90s.
-The film ...
+Set in a dreary urban landscape of Edmonton, LOVE AND HUMAN REMAINS is a dark comedy about a group of twentysomethings looking for love and meaning in the '90s.
+The film focuses on ...
 See full summary »

 Gina is a stripper at a popular local club.
 Everybody loves her and wants her.
 One night, a feared gang enters her motel room and gang-rapes her violently.
 Soon afterward, she enlists the services of criminals to help her exact revenge on those who attacked her.
 Written by

 14 of 16 people found this review helpful.